• Skip to primary navigation

 Partner and Accredited Specialist: Head of Family Law

 Do you need help?
-I specialise in family law, divorce, separation, child contact and residence, prenuptial agreements and separation agreements.
+I specialise in family law, divorce, separation, child law, relationship agreements, and education law.

 fiona.rasmusen@gibsonkerr.co.uk